pydata/xarray/doc/getting-started-guide/quick-overview.rst

     ds_node_local = dt["simulation/coarse"].to_dataset(inherited=False)
     ds_node_local

-Operations map over subtrees, so we can take a mean over the ``x`` dimension of both the ``fine`` and ``coarse`` groups just by
+Operations map over subtrees, so we can take a mean over the ``x`` dimension of both the ``fine`` and ``coarse`` groups just by:

 .. ipython:: python

     avg = dt["simulation"].mean(dim="x")
     avg

-Here the ``"x"`` dimension used is always the one local to that sub-group.
+Here the ``x`` dimension used is always the one local to that subgroup.

-You can do almost everything you can do with ``Dataset`` objects with ``DataTree`` objects (including indexing and arithmetic), as operations will be mapped over every sub-group in the tree.
+You can do almost everything you can do with ``Dataset`` objects with ``DataTree`` objects (including indexing and arithmetic), as operations will be mapped over every subgroup in the tree.
 This allows you to work with multiple groups of non-alignable variables at once.

 .. note::

     If all of your variables are mutually alignable (i.e. they live on the same grid, such that every common dimension name maps to the same length), then you probably don't need :py:class:`xarray.DataTree`, and should consider just sticking with ``xarray.Dataset``.